guckstift/crunchy/README.md

 source file as input and transpiles it into a C source code file.
 Then it passes this file to GCC to compile it into an executable.

+Single line comments can be started with a hash mark `#` and end with the end of the current line.
+Multiline comments look the same as in C, starting with `/*` and ending with `*/`.

 The language has 3 different primitive types and no more other types.
 The primitive types are:

 * "int" - a 32-bit signed integer number